- Location / Hotels

 Shannon is co-founder of the online website KOMIKWERKS, which has partnered with AOL and comics legend Stan Lee.
 Komikwerks has also launched a new line of illustrated children's action books under the ACTIONOPOLIS imprint.

 His book GRAVESLINGER was nominated for a 2010 Harvey Award.
+Shannon won the 2011 Shel Dorf Award for Editor Of The Year and was again nominated in 2012.

 Ted McKeever's first published work appeared in 1986, when Vortex Comics published the first 5 parts of his unfinished series Transit, establishing his trademark style.
 This was followed in 1987-1988 by his 12-part series Eddy Current (Mad Dog Graphics), a 12-hour book centering on an escapee from an asylum -- obsessed with the exploits of the superhero "The Amazing Broccoli."
 Eddy Current was nominated for the Eisner Awards for Best Single-Issue (#1), Best Black-and-White Series, Best New Series, and Best Artist (for McKeever) for 1988.